ekluff/i_love_trains/schema_notes.md

 examples pasted directly, data types or explanations parenthesized I don't know why I chose to document the schema in this format, but that's what I ended up with so that's what we're using

+(this looks much more ordered in my text editor, if you're viewing it on github it looks terrible)

 Data
   Journey Search {}
     - id "46b125d6-81d0-4209-94e4-a56f8a23c522"